National School Walkout planned by students worldwide after Parkland shooting

 For at least 17 minutes at 10 a.m. across each time zone on March 14, students, school faculty and supporters around the world will walk out of their schools to honor those killed in the massacre at the Parkland high school earlier this year and to protest gun violence.

 Those participating are encouraged to wear orange – the color used by many who support gun control.
-And some schools will even have featured speakers attend the event.
+And some schools will even have featured speakers who are calling on Congress to pass gun control measures.

 Those at Midwood High will gather at a nearby park to have a moment of silence as the names of the 17 Parkland victims are read aloud.
 There will also be an opportunity for those to share a poem, song or words of encouragement.